 should be inserted and for moving the necessary elements out of the way.
 The outer loop inserts elementToInsert

-into the correct position and moves the partition.
+into the correct position and tracks the partition.

 Insertion sort variants